sarvex/tigerbeetle/src/clients/go/samples/basic/README.md

 ## Setup

-Clone this repo and `cd` into `tigerbeetle/src/clients/go/samples/basic`
+First, clone this repo and `cd` into `tigerbeetle/src/clients/go/samples/basic`.

 Then, install the TigerBeetle client: